br0sk/yiiron/README.md

 The second and preferred way of using IronWorkers is to run the worker as a Yii command line application ([Yii CLI documentation](http://www.yiiframework.com/doc/guide/1.1/en/topics.console)).
 By extending the class  **EIronWorkersCommand** instead of  **CConsoleCommand** directly you will now get access to extra functionality that will allow you to run your command line actions directly as an IronWorker without making any changes to the the Yii API.

-This basically means that you can run your currently existing command actions on IronWorkers only by changing the class that your command extends.
+This basically means that you can run your currently existing command actions as IronWorkers only by changing the class that your command extends.

 ### Here is a practical example step by step.